cheo2322/rental-car/README.md

   **TD** : Upload photo for client.
 Upload photo for license.
 Ask for interests to the client :hammer_and_wrench:

-- **US2**: As an admin, office admin, rental agent or private car owner, I would like to add a Brand, a Model and a Category to be eligible for a Car :hourglass:
+- **US2**: As an admin, office admin, rental agent or private car owner, I would like to add a Brand, a Model and a Category to be eligible for a Car :white_check_mark:
   **TD** : Upload logo for brand.
 Add the addedByEmployeeId field :hammer_and_wrench:

 - **US3**: As an office admin, I would like to add a Car from the company :rocket: